 In 2009 Townville won the Jack Hampshire Memorial Trophy for the third time after beating Wakefield Thornes in a thrilling final.
 Batting first they had to settle for 207-8 despite a wonderful start given to them by Tim Walton who registered 103.
 Hepworth’s battling 51 took them to a challenging total.

 Wakefield Thornes ran them very close and were in contention to the last ball ending four runs short at 203-9.
 Andy Carrington was the most successful bowler with 3-42, but it was Rickets who really frustrated their run chase conceding only 21 runs off eight overs for his one wicket.

 An added bonus to this cup win came the following month when they won the Yorkshire Council Championship Final for 2009.

-By 2010 Wrenthorpe had further strengthened their team and began a three-year domination taking five domestic trophies out of six with Methley taking the other one.
+By 2010 Wrenthorpe had further strengthened their team and began a 3-year domination taking five domestic trophies out of six with Methley taking the other one.
 This period was far from fruitful for Townville and in 2011 they slumped into mid-table.

 Walton carried the batting with league aggregates of 955, 850 and 824 runs, while John Trower gave him the most support from the rest of the order.